 Walking through the booths, streets, bars, and parades at Pride celebrations are no longer events I simply window shop.
 I am proud to be myself.
 Pride is not only a thing to attend, it is a way of being.
 So in this light, I wish you a happy Pride!

-Don’t stop, my LGBTQ+ siblings, expressing unconditional self-acceptance—you are the messenger and your message is beautiful.
+Don’t stop, my LGBTQIA+ siblings, expressing unconditional self-acceptance—you are the messenger and your message is beautiful.
 In courageous love like that, you are Pride.